House Democrats Pledge Passage Of Expanded Gun Background Checks Bill

 The new House Democratic majority is promising to do something the party avoided when it last controlled the levers of power in Washington: pass gun legislation enhancing background check requirements for all gun purchases.

 "You look at those years, 2009, 2010, when you had Barack Obama in the White House, 60 Democratic votes in the Senate, a big Democratic majority in the House, and not only did nothing happen, but it wasn't even on the table," said Peter Ambler, executive director of Giffords, the gun violence prevention advocacy organization founded by former Rep. Gabrielle Giffords, D-Ariz.
 "We had collectively, politically as a country said, 'We're not going to address this.
-The opposition is just too powerful.'"
+The opposition is just too powerful.' "

 The bill is co-sponsored by Reps.
 Mike Thompson, D-Calif., and Peter King, R-N.Y., and includes four additional original GOP co-sponsors: Reps.
-Brian Fitzpatrick of Pennsylvania, Fred Upton of Michigan, Chris Smith of New Jersey, and Brian Mast of Florida.
+Brian Fitzpatrick of Pennsylvania, Fred Upton of Michigan, Chris Smith of New Jersey and Brian Mast of Florida.

 "From the public polling to the ballot box, the American people have spoken up and demanded action to help end the tragedy of gun violence that far too many in our country face every day.
 We will continue our fight and we will deliver," said Thompson.